-The program is located in the Department of Linguistics.
-The program prepares undergraduate and graduate students to become teachers of English as a Second Language (ESL) and teach English Language Learners in grades Pre-K-12.
+The program is located in the Department of Linguistics and prepares undergraduate and graduate students to become teachers of English as a Second Language (ESL) in grades Pre-K-12.
 Students may become certified at the BA level or at the MA level.
 In addition, there is a new program that offers the accelerated BA/MA with certification as a five-year program.
 Students take courses in linguistics and Pedagogy, design and implement workshops to raise cross-cultural awareness and gain extensive practical experience in a variety of educational settings at the university and in the community.
 These include pre-schools, elementary, and secondary schools, museums, adult education, and college programs.
 This approach provides teacher candidates with the intellectual rigor of the academic discipline and the professional growth enhanced by immersion in authentic classroom contexts.

-Undergraduate students wishing to apply to the program must major in Linguistics and have a minimum GPA of 2.75 overall and 3.0 in the major.
+Undergraduate students wishing to apply to the program must major in Linguistics and have a minimum GPA of 3.0.
 Prospective applicants must consult with the Undergraduate Director in Linguistics and the Director of the TESOL Program as early as possible in their academic careers to ensure completion of the program requirements in a timely manner.
 The PEP Undergraduate Application form must be submitted to the Director of the TESOL Education Program by April 15 for Fall admission and by November 15 for Spring admission.
-Students must maintain a 2.75 overall GPA and a 3.0 GPA in the major in order to remain in the program.
-For an Undergraduate PEP Application and Course Planner information, please click on the following:
+Teacher candidates must also earn a C or better in all required education courses and an overall minimum GPA of 3.0 to qualify for student teaching.
+Exceptions are at the discretion of the program director. (for more detailed information, refer to the Guide For Teacher Education).
+For additional information, an Undergraduate PEP Application and/or Course Planner information, please click on the following:

 - PEP Undergraduate Application Form

 - TESOL Certification Planner for Undergraduate Majors in Linguistics